-Net sales revenue decreased \$18.7 million, or 8.6%, to \$198.5 million, compared to \$217.1 million.
-The decrease was driven by a decline from Organic business primarily due to:
+Net sales revenue decreased \$16.7 million, or 3.7%, to \$440.4 million, compared to \$457.1 million.
+The decrease was primarily driven by:

-- lower replenishment orders from retail customers; - softer consumer demand; - shifts in consumer spending; - a slowdown in the technical and everyday lifestyle pack categories; - increased competition in the insulated beverageware category; and - the impact of the shipping disruption at our Tennessee distribution facility due to automation startup issues affecting some of the segment's small retail customer and direct-to-consumer orders.
+- lower replenishment orders from retail customers; - softer consumer demand; - increased competition in the insulated beverageware category; - continued softness in technical packs and related accessories; and - the impact of the shipping disruption at our Tennessee distribution facility due to automation startup issues affecting some of the segment's small retail customer and direct-to-consumer orders during the first quarter of fiscal 2025.